Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Discussion

-Our results challenge the classical notion that complex, dynamical systems exhibit a trade-off between size and stability~\cite{may1972will, Allesina2015, jacquet2016no, mccann2000diversity, neutel2014interaction}.
-Instead, we demonstrate that this trade-off depends on the sign pattern and topology of the graph.
-More specifically, Ref.~\cite{mambuca2022dynamical} showed that the real part of the leading eigenvalue of infinitely large, antagonistic Erd\H{o}s-R\'{e}nyi graphs is finite.
-The present work generalises this result by extending it to various matrix structures relevant in ecology and by identifying the common feature underlying the finiteness of the real part of the leading eigenvalue.
-Additionally, note that the stability properties of sparse, locally tree-like graphs are much more sensitive to the sign pattern, and therefore to the type of the interactions, than dense models.
+Our results challenge the classical notion that complex, dynamical systems exhibit a trade-off between size and stability, mostly discussed for fully connected models~\cite{may1972will, Allesina2015, jacquet2016no, mccann2000diversity, neutel2014interaction}.
 Indeed, in dense graphs the sign pattern does not alter how the leading eigenvalue scales with system size~\cite{Allesina2015, allesina2012, Cure2021}.
-Systematic studies of the stability properties of sparse systems are far from being achieved, although potentially relevant for many applications of dynamical systems.
-In particular new interest is arising on the rich phenomenology of sparse ecosystems \cite{marcus2022local}.
-We believe that our paper gives an important contribution by grasping a general criterion for stability of sparse ecosystems.

-Concerning applications, our findings on the importance of local sign stability in enhancing stability are consistent with empirical observations on real food webs, which are graphs that represent predator-prey interactions in ecological systems.
-According to our results, locally tree-like structures and antagonistic interactions stabilize large ecosystems, and hence, these are the structures we expect to observe.
-Empirical studies have shown that food webs are indeed locally tree-like, with a number of cycles that is similar to those found in locally tree-like Erd\H{o}s-R\'{e}nyi graphs \cite{dunne2002food}.
-Notably, other networks such as social and technological networks have a significantly larger number of cycles, a feature unique to food webs \cite{dunne2002food}.
-In addition, Ref.~\cite{neutel2002stability} found that the weights of long cycles in real food webs are typically smaller than in random matrices, further underlying the importance of locally tree-like structures for large ecosystems.
+Instead, for sparse graphs we find that this trade-off depends on the sign pattern and topology of the graph.
+More specifically, Ref.~\cite{mambuca2022dynamical} showed that the real part of the leading eigenvalue of infinitely large, antagonistic Erd\H{o}s-R\'{e}nyi graphs with shifted interaction matrix is finite, also by means of theoretical predictions on the boundary of the spectrum in the limit $N\rightarrow\infty$.
+The present work generalises this result with numerical evidences by extending it to various matrix structures relevant in ecology and by identifying the common feature the convergence of the real part of the leading eigenvalue to a finite value for large system size.
+It will be interesting to extend the theoretical predictions from interaction-like matrices \cite{mambuca2022dynamical} to more general matrices to put on a firmer grounds the extrapolation of numerical results to infinite $N$.
+In general it is also interesting to consider models for which the fraction of sign-symmetric interactions is vanishing with $N$, or antagonistic models defined on graphs with power law degree distribution, which are locally sign stable but not strongly locally sign stable (due to a growing number of finite cycles albeit a vanishing fraction of them), to understand whether the conditions to grant finite leading eigenvalue can be relaxed.